rustyrazorblade/temporal-demo/README.md

 docker compose up -d
 ```

-Run the demo app.
+This will run the demo app within docker and create some workflows.
+You can inspect them in the UI.

-This runs the app that submits a workflow and waits for it to complete.
+You can run the demo app locally as well, although it's unnecessary for the demo.
+That can be done with the following:

 ```shell
 ./gradlew app:run